rkingery/ml_tutorials/README.md

 ## Viewing and Running Notebooks

 If you want to view the notebooks without downloading them, you can use the [Jupyter nbviewer](https://nbviewer.jupyter.org/).
-Just paste the link to the notebook in their form.
+Just paste the URL to the notebook there and it will render correctly.

 To execute the code, clone the repo and run `pip install -r requirements.txt` inside the repo root, ideally in an isolated virtual/conda environment.
 Notebooks can then be launched and run by running `jupyter notebook` in your shell and pasting the URL into your browser.

 ## Notes
-- For those who'd prefer a docker container, docker support hasn't yet been built in, but I'm planning too soon.
+- For those who'd prefer a docker container, docker support hasn't yet been built in, but I'm planning to soon.
-- For those who prefer Google Collab, I hate Collab.
+- For those who prefer Google Colab, I hate Colab.
 Until it functions more like Jupyter I've no plans to use it.
 Sorry.